yifeng2019uwb/healthcare-ai-microservices/DAILY_WORK_LOG.md

 **Any issues**: Successfully resolved H2 vs PostgreSQL consistency issues.
 All 176 tests passing with PostgreSQL configuration.

-**Tomorrow's focus**: Deploy database schema via Terraform, implement repository layer, then move to DTOs and APIs for Patient and Provider services
+**Tomorrow's focus**: Implement repository layer, then move to DTOs and APIs for Patient and Provider services

 ---